Jump to section

 If you’re unclear about what they mean, kindly ask for clarification or ask specific questions to understand.
 For example, you could say, “Can you please explain how we could implement your idea step-by-step?”
 Or, “Can you clarify what you mean by ___?”

 Or, you can use the tried-and-true ‘treat others how you want to be treated’ philosophy when responding.

 2. Address conflict honestly and respectfully

 First, make sure you understand what the conflict is really about.
 Is a customer unhappy with a transaction?
 Do you disagree with your manager’s decision?
 Why?

 Once you’re clear on the root of the conflict, validate feelings, apologize if needed, and try to reach a solution.
 If you can’t find a solution, ask for support from a manager or HR if needed.

 3. Be a role model

 Modeling integrity is a powerful way to be a change-maker at your organization.
 This means taking responsibility for your decisions and actions, especially when you make a mistake.
-Being honest and respectful, keeping your promises, and staying engaged with your work is crucial.
+Being honest and respectful, keeping your promises, and staying engaged with your work are crucial.

-As a role model, you’ll not only encourage other team members to follow suit, but you’ll also promote a positive company culture.
+As a role model, you’ll not only encourage other team members to follow suit, but you’ll also promote positive company culture.